 It isn’t always easy to talk to strangers.
 Getting started is the hardest part.
-Finding common ground from which to begin is the first step, and at a KnowInnovation workshop there’s usually a central question that pulls people fro different domains together, strangers around a table that share a curiosity about the same question.
+Finding common ground from which to begin is the first step, and, at a KnowInnovation workshop, there’s usually a central question that pulls people from different domains together.
+We gather strangers around a table or in a virtual breakout room that share a curiosity about the same question.
 One of our primary functions as facilitators is to make it easy for people to move from being strangers to acquaintances and ultimately potential colleagues.

 We choreograph the first few days of a workshop to shuffle people around in different configurations to maximize the opportunities to connect with other participants.
 Occasionally we’ll create random pairings, and charge these dyads with the assignment of introducing each other to the rest of the group.
 These short presentations are always intriguing, as the partners find out what they have in common and what is distinctly different, this helps them figure out how they might possibly help each other and work together.
 Sometimes, just in that short conversation, they even come up with a very interesting research question that is the result of their different perspectives.